open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 TraceFlags     |W3C trace flag.
 SeverityText   |The severity text (also known as log level).
 SeverityNumber |Numerical value of the severity.
+LoggerName     |Name of the logger that is used for producing the log record.
 Name           |Short event identifier.
 Body           |The body of the log record.
 Resource       |Describes the source of the log.